Sorry, you need to enable JavaScript to visit this website.

 Use the following tips to help your home, family and pets recover from a power outage:

 • If you cannot return home and need shelter, follow the official information given to you by the District Government to find the nearest available shelter in your area.
-You can also download HSEMA’s mobile app to see open shelters in your area.

 • Communicate with family members and friends.